 Festive Fires - Chanukah Hazards

 FactMore than half of all home fires start in the kitchen.
-During 2006/07, Fire & Rescue NSW attended 2,437 kitchen fires - or 56% of all residential fires.
+During 2006/07, Fire and Rescue NSW attended 2,437 kitchen fires - or 56% of all residential fires.

 Preparing yourself this Chanukah will give you better chance of having a safe and happy holiday.
 FRNSW offers the following safety advice: